If you have multiple devices in your home – and we all probably do – then you definitely want an easy way to share photos from one device to another.

 Dropbox is probably one of the most convenient, reliable, and well-known cloud syncing applications.
-It’s a simple solution for file storage for multiple devices, accessible from almost any device.
+It’s a simple solution for file storage between multiple devices, accessible from almost any device.

-PROS: Dropbox has a free plan that is super accessible for a lot of people; you can store up to to 2 GB.
+PROS: Dropbox has a free plan that is super accessible to a lot of people; you can store up to 2 GB.
 It’s also well known and well integrated for many other apps/brands, which means you can get the Dropbox app on every device you own.

 Just remember that you can’t consider Dropbox a true backup, although the camera upload feature comes close to a backup service for phone pics.

-PRICING: Free up to 2 Gb.
-Depending how you use your space, this could be sufficient for you.
-(For example, if you’re not storing files long term, you can switch files in a nd out to always stay under the 2 GB limit
+PRICING: Free up to 2 GB.
+Depending on how you use your space, this could be sufficient for you.
+(For example, if you’re not storing files long term, you can switch files in and out to always stay under the 2 GB limit.

 $9.99/month 1 TB.
-This makes sense if you’re trying to store a lot of files for a longer term – maybe you’re using Dropbox to work with a team or extended family (for instance, we often share photos from family reunion through Dropbox, or use it to gather photos for a grand kid calendar).
+This makes sense if you’re trying to store a lot of files long-term.
+Maybe you’re using Dropbox to work with a team or extended family (for instance, we often share photos from family reunions through Dropbox or use it to gather photos for a grandkid calendar).

-If you’re already an Amazon Prime Member, then you are in luck today!
+If you’re already an Amazon Prime Member, then you’re in luck today!
 As part of your Prime membership, Amazon provides secure, unlimited space in the Amazon Drive for photos.
 Seriously!
 It’s called Prime Photos.